-Objective Ensure that the Great Southern offers a diverse range of outdoor recreation opportunities that are easily accessed and affordable to all residents and visitors.
-Rationale Outdoor recreation is not for any one group, location or demographic.
-It can, and should be, the domain of all.
-Expected Outcome Everyone has more opportunities to participate in outdoor recreation.
+Objective Ensure that the Great outdoor recreation op and affordable to all re Rationale Outdoor recreation is r demographic.
+It can, a Expected Outcome Everyone has more op

 The Great Southern has a diverse and multicultural population.
 The outdoor sector needs to explore and address the barriers preventing wider participation, particularly those from non-English speaking backgrounds, lower socio-economic groups, Indigenous people, those with disability, those who are time poor, as well as those living in rural and remote locations.